JimKrolik/Huntress-CTF-2024-WriteUps/Warmups/Read The Rules/README.md

 ![Alt text](images/1.challenge.PNG)

 Read the rules!

-After reviewing the rules, if you view the source, you will find the flag.
+After reviewing the rules, if you view the source of hte web page, you will find the flag.

 ![Alt text](images/2.flag.PNG)